 The Bantam Tools software can interpret SVG files in two ways: classic and advanced SVG handling.
 Classic SVG handling reads fills as engravings and strokes as cutouts.
 Advanced SVG handling allows you to do multiple cutout operations in one file using color coding.
 The Bantam Tools software combines the resulting shape with the tools you’ve selected, as well as the scaling, placement, and any other settings you specify.
-It then calculates the toolpaths that the Bantam Tools Desktop CNC Milling Machine will follow using its built-in 2.5D autoCAM.
+It then calculates the toolpaths that your Bantam Tools Milling Machine will follow using its built-in 2.5D autoCAM.

 Note: Both the classic and advanced SVG support are intended for closed paths.
 Any paths in your design with unjoined ends will be joined by our software as part of its pre-processing.
 Check to make sure all paths are joined as intended before importing the design into the software.